mathieudpnt/OSmOSE_post_processing/README.md

 ## 🛠 Installation
-The package will be installed with [uv](https://docs.astral.sh/uv/), a Python package and project manager.
+The package should be installed with [uv](https://docs.astral.sh/uv/), a Python package and project manager.
 Please refer to the [documentation](https://docs.astral.sh/uv/getting-started/installation/) for installing uv.

 To download the repository, simply clone it from git: